Product Identity··13 min read

 How to Start

-The pattern is the same in every case: give the product an identity, give the customer a reason to engage with it, and use that engagement to build a relationship that creates value for both sides.
+The pattern is consistent across all four: give the product an identity, give the customer a reason to engage with it, and use that engagement to build a relationship that generates ongoing value for both sides.

 The Future Is Connected